timvieira/blog/content/backprop-and-chainrule.md

 > [Mechanics of Lagrangians](http://www.argmin.net/2016/05/31/mechanics-of-lagrangians/).

 Tom Goldstein's group took the Lagrangian view of backprop and used it to design an ADMM approach for optimizing neural nets.
 The ADMM approach can run massively in parallel and can leverage highly optimized solvers for subproblems.
-This work nicely demonstrates that understanding automatic differentiation&mdash;in the broader sense that I described in this post&mdash;facilitates the development of novel optimization algorithms. <!-- ADMM is based on a cool reformulation trick, which take a *big* circuit and breaks it up into several *small* circuits (subproblems), which are *decoupled* from the big problem because each subproblem gets to freely tune its own *local* version of the variables.
+This work nicely demonstrates that understanding automatic differentiation&mdash;in the broader sense that I described in this post&mdash;facilitates the development of novel optimization algorithms. <!-- ADMM is based on a cool reformulation trick, which takes a *big* circuit and breaks it up into several *small* circuits (subproblems), which are *decoupled* from the big problem because each subproblem gets to freely tune its own *local* version of the variables.
 There is, of course, a global equality constraint on the decoupled variables so that we get a correct solution.
-The global equality constraints iteratively brings the subproblems into agreement.-->
+The global equality constraints iteratively bring the subproblems into agreement.-->

 > Gavin Taylor, Ryan Burmeister, Zheng Xu, Bharat Singh, Ankit Patel, Tom Goldstein.
 (2018)
 > [Training Neural Networks Without Gradients: A Scalable ADMM Approach](https://arxiv.org/abs/1605.02026).